ukrocks007/onlineTODOList/README.md

 cd ../backend && npm i
 ```

-Make sure that mongodb is running in localhost or if using cloud hosted mongo change the URL in the backend config file in configs folder.
+Make sure that mongodb is running in localhost or if using cloud hosted mongo change the **URL** in the backend **config file in configs folder**.

 To run application: